How do I burn-in a carbon steel pot or pan using a heat zone?

 To season your carbon steel pot or pan, follow these steps:

-- Repeat the seasoning for another 10 minutes, but this time apply only a thin layer of oil with new kitchen paper.
-The pan may now be a bit drier and the paper may stick.
+- Repeat the seasoning procedure for another 10 minutes, but this time apply only a thin layer of oil with new kitchen paper.
+The pot/pan may now be a bit drier and the paper may stick.
 Just add a little more oil so you can easily grease the pan every two minutes.

 - Repeat the process one last time with only a thin layer of oil, but reduce the time to about 6 minutes.

-Done!
+- Done!

-Check out our sortiment of pots and pans here!
+Check out our range of cookware here!

 Did you find this useful?